Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Introduction

-This broader view has increasingly influenced computational work at the intersection of enactivism-based embodied cognition and artificial life.
-Recent enactive and embodied AI research has argued that intelligent systems may require forms of organization that are irreducible to static representations, pre-specified objectives, or centralized control \citep{dreyfus2007, froese2009}.
-On this view, adaptive intelligence depends on ongoing agent-environment coupling, history-sensitive self-organization, and the maintenance of internal coherence across perturbation and change \citep{varela1991, dipaolo2005, ziemke2009, linson2018}.
-Artificial life, in particular, has served as a productive meeting ground where phenomenological questions about minimal cognition can be investigated through constructive simulation rather than post-hoc interpretation \citep{froese2010, beer2003, kirchhoff2017}.
+This broader phenomenological view has increasingly influenced computational work at the intersection of enactivism-based embodied cognition and artificial life.
+Recent enactive and embodied AI research has argued that intelligent systems may require forms of organization that are irreducible to static representations, pre-specified objectives, or centralized control \cite{dreyfus2007,froese2009}.
+On this view, adaptive intelligence depends on ongoing agent-environment coupling, history-sensitive self-organization, and the maintenance of internal coherence across perturbation and change \cite{varela1991,dipaolo2005,ziemke2009,linson2018}.
+Research on artificial life and adaptive behavior has long served as a productive meeting ground where such questions about minimal cognition can be investigated through constructive simulation rather than post-hoc interpretation \cite{froese2010,beer2003,kirchhoff2017}.

-Building on this view, in prior work \citep{pae2026}, I introduced a slow global latent variable $g$ that operates on a timescale complementary to the action policy.
-In that work, $g$ exhibits temporal hysteresis that extends beyond the timescale of policy adaptation.
-In a reward-free regime-switching environment, $g$ lagged behind shifts in environmental conditions by tens of episodes, remaining dissociated from a policy that adapted on a much faster timescale.
-These results suggest that such a slow latent may function less as an instantaneous action-related variable and more as a persistent stance regarding \textit{what ``kind" of world} the agent continues to assume it inhabits.
+In prior work \cite{pae2026}, I introduced a slow global latent variable $g$ that operates on a timescale complementary to the action policy.
+In that work, $g$ exhibited temporal hysteresis extending beyond the timescale of policy adaptation: in a reward-free regime-switching environment, $g$ lagged behind shifts in environmental conditions by tens of episodes, remaining dissociated from a policy that adapted on a much faster timescale.
+These results suggested that such a slow latent may function less as an instantaneous action-related variable and more as a persistent stance regarding \textit{what ``kind'' of world} the agent continues to assume it inhabits.

-Building on this line of work, the present study asks the following question: can such a latent do more than passively track perception and action?
-More specifically, \textbf{can a slow latent actively reorganize perception itself in a history-dependent manner?}

-The motivation for this question is simple: \textbf{the same nominal stimulus need not be encountered as the same world.} A perceived cue, pattern, or event may be formally identical at the sensory level and yet be taken up very differently depending on the accumulated subjective stance through which it is encountered.
-What changes in such cases is not the external input alone, but the mode in which it is disclosed to the agent.
-In phenomenological terms, perspective is not merely a memory of prior states but part of the condition under which a situation appears as threatening, negligible, familiar, or significant in the first place \citep{husserl1913, merleau1945, gallagher2020}.